eelxpeng/matconvnet_finetune/README.md

 As I tested, finetuning from pretrained alexnet converges faster than from scratch.

-Feel free to change to finetune over nets.
+Feel free to change to finetune other nets.